-I created a plan to escape.
+I needed to escape.

-Starting March 1 2014, I put on my walking shoes, filled a backpack and began hiking the Appalachian Trail under the trail name of Plan B. I had hoped to hike the entire length of the AT in one go, but a foot injury forced me off the trail after 1,405 miles.
-I still hope to return and finish the trail.
+Starting March 1, 2014, I put on my walking shoes, filled a backpack and began hiking the Appalachian Trail under the trail name of Plan B. I had hoped to hike the entire length of the AT in one go, but a foot injury forced me off the trail after 1,405 miles and four and a half months.

 …and you can: